 If you keep waking up during the period from 3:00 AM to 5:00 AM and have symptoms like cough, sneezing, or nasal congestion, this may indicate that you have excess mucus or a poor diet.
 Lungs are also connected to the emotions of sadness and grief, so waking up at this time could be a sign that you need to let go of these feelings.
 In this case, doing some breathing exercises may help you sleep better.

 Most blood circulation concentrates on your large intestine.
 What should you do at this moment?
 You should poop!
 Pass out all unwanted poop from your large intestine.
 Prepare your body to absorb more nutrients throughout the day.

 From 7 AM to 9 AM

-Most the blood circulation concentrates on your stomach, so this is the time period when your small intestine absorbs a lot of nutrients.
+Most of the blood circulation concentrates on your stomach, so this is the time period when your small intestine absorbs a lot of nutrients.
 What should you do at this moment?
 Have your breakfast!
 This is your most important meal in a day.
 Make sure you have all the required nutrients from your breakfast.
 Not having breakfast causes lots of health problems for you in the future.
-And then you will start to working all day.
+And then you will start to work all day.

 Sleeping late and waking up late is indeed very bad for your health.
 Besides not having enough time to detoxify your body, you will miss out on other important body functions too.

-In summary, it is important to get the scientific and reasonable sleep time every day.
+In summary, it is important to get scientific and reasonable sleep time every day.
 Sleeping more and less is not good for your health.
 Following your natural timetable so make it your daily routine.
 We sure you will feel fresher and more energetic all day long.

 If you have any other questions, feel free to comment below and we would like to help you as soon as possible.